 AIR Studios, London (home of recordings of Adele and Steve Reich, Liam

-Gallagher as well as film scores including the Pirates of the Caribbean films and Life of Pi to name just a few).
+Gallagher as well as music for the films the Pirates of the Caribbean films and Life of Pi to name just a few).

-The piano which was used for the recording was a Steinway Concert Grand
+The piano which was used for the recording is a Steinway Concert Grand

-(which according to the rumors used to belong to my great grand uncle
+(which according to the rumours used to belong to my great grand uncle